RajaRakoto/gitvers-tool/README.md

 - python2
 - openssh-server & openssh-client (optional to use SSH service)
 - Node.JS [>= 10.18.0] & NPM [>= 6.13.4] to use UNGIT (recommended for better visibility of your git project)
-- tilix (if necessary you must access your default shell, a question of efficiency)
+- tilix (if necessary you must access your default shell or if you want to run another instance of the gitvers-tool script, a question of efficiency)

 # Extensions